xyzmoney-tournaments/tournament-tr/README.md

 Counter of entrances allows to define:

 * how many times this entrant entered into the tournament;
-* whether there is the entrant is a player at present or he (she) has unregistered for the tournament;
+* whether the entrant is a player at the moment or he (she) has unregistered for the tournament;
 * whether the player has refunded if the tournament has terminated with no winner announced.

 Such complex informativness is reached by that the counter has the sign: if the counter value is positive then the entrant is among the players of the tournament, else if it is negative then the entrant has unregistered for the tournament.
 The counter's step is 10.
 At the first entrance of the participant his (her) counter becomes 10.
 If after that the participant unregistered for the tournament, the counter inverts its sign.
 If then the participant enter again, the counter becomes 20, and so on.
 To put it briefly, at consequent entrances and unregisterings the counter will change in the following sequence: 10, -10, 20, -20, 30, … .
 If the tournament has terminated with no winner announced and the player has refund after that, his or her counter of entrances increases by 1 in addition.

 **`whoseEntryCode`** ⏤ mapping <entrant's entrance code> => <entrant's address>.
-It is used for fast checking of the entered code ⏤ the new code should not be present among the entrance codes of other players (at the same time presence of the code among entrance codes of participants who already has unregistered for the tournament is allowed).
+It is used for fast checking of the entered code ⏤ the new code should not be present among the entrance codes of players (at the same time presence of the code among entrance codes of participants who already has unregistered is allowed).
 On the participant's unregistering his or her entrance code is removed from the mapping thus releasing this code for new enter.

 ## Events